giacovecci/mittel/src/content/general_content/about_page.md

 ---
-aboutPageContent: >+
+aboutPageContent: >
   ### My approach

-  I am driven by both personal stories and global developments, hoping to make sense of both and share that which matters.
+  I am driven by personal stories and global developments, making sense of both and sharing that which matters.

-  I aim to reach that which remains, and will remain, outside of search engine indexing and AI training data.
+  I reach that which remains, and will remain, outside of search engine indexing and AI training data.

-  I always keep my cheer, optimism and open mind, while staying in control and thinking several steps
+  I keep my cheer and open mind, while staying in control and thinking several steps ahead.

-  ahead.

   ###  What I offer

-  * In-depth, well-structured, multi-lingual desk research
+  * In-depth, well-structured, multi-lingual desk research and fixing

   * Broad network of experts and notable individuals, as well as interesting characters from all walks of life in Poland and Germany